• Monday 8 September

 Browse our Poster Gallery to see who will present and get in touch with your fellow scientists to discuss your and their latest research projects in front of the poster.

-Session chairs: Catherine Jutzeler and Abdullah Kahraman
+Session chairs: Katja Bärenfaller and Catherine Jutzeler

 Room: Montreal